-GENERATEPROGRAMMINGFILE (SmartFusion2 and IGLOO2)
+GENERATEPROGRAMMINGFILE (SmartFusion2, IGLOO2, and RTG4)

-GENERATEPROGRAMMINGFILE is a command tool used in the run_tool command.
+GENERATEPROGRAMMINGFILE is a command tool used in the configure_tool command and the run_tool command.
+The configure_tool -name {GENERATEPROGRAMMINGFILE} Tcl command configures tool options.
 The run_tool -name {GENERATEPROGRAMMINGFILE} Tcl command generates the Bitstream used for programming.